 - 2.1 A Saskatchewan Rivers School Division Home-based Registration Form must be completed and submitted to the school division. - 2.2 An Education Plan must be completed following the guidelines in the Registration Package.
 The plan must be submitted to the superintendent overseeing home-schooling by the date identified in the Registration Package.
-Arrangements for extensions must be made with, and are subject to the discretion of, the superintendent. - 2.3 Families new to home schooling must complete the Ministry of Education's Replaced Declaration Form. - 2.4 A yearend report following the division's stated requirements must be submitted to the Superintendent on or before the date identified by the school division.
-Arrangements for extensions must be made with, and are subject to the discretion of, the superintendent. - 2.5 Four hundred dollars (\$400) per school year will be granted to home-based educators for each student in grades 1 to 12 who are in compliance with the requirements cited above.
-Kindergarten students are eligible to receive a grant of \$200.
+Arrangements for extensions must be made with, and are subject to the discretion of, the superintendent. - 2.3 A yearend report following the division's stated requirements must be submitted to the Superintendent on or before the date identified by the school division.
+Arrangements for extensions must be made with, and are subject to the discretion of, the superintendent. - 2.4 Four hundred dollars (\$400) per school year will be granted to home-based educators for each student in grades 1 to 12 who are in compliance with the requirements cited above.
+Kindergarten students are eligible to receive a grant of \$200. - 3.
+The following services will be made available to registered home-based learners: - 3.1 The school division will provide funds to each registered home-based learner to help defer some of the cost of a home-based education program.